minheeseo/data-extract-apis/README.md

 ### D. Additional features

 In addition to tweeter id, name, and tweets that this script collects, users can add informations they would like to retrieve.
 See [http://docs.tweepy.org/en/latest/api.html?highlight=screen_name#tweepy-api-twitter-api-wrapper](http://docs.tweepy.org/en/latest/api.html?highlight=screen_name#tweepy-api-twitter-api-wrapper).
-Examples include the number of friends or date of a tweeet posted.
+Examples include the number of friends or date of a tweet posted.